Free play-based STEAM activities for kids

 Your children will learn to:

-• Get familiar with a bee's life through bee-play: how bees transport flower nectar to their hive to make honey.
+• Get familiar with a bee's life through bee-play.

 • Practice counting droplets.